wserr/RPI.Shutdown/README.md

 Contents of this project:
-* shutdown.py: python code for reading GPIO buttons and shutting down/rebooting raspberry pi
+* shutdown.py: python code for reading GPIO buttons and shutting down/rebooting your raspberry pi
 * shutdown.service: service configuration file
 * install.sh: install script for installing this service